Worried about porch pirates? 5 tips for thwarting package thieves

 Doorbell cameras won’t necessarily prevent package theft, but they can certainly deter less-brazen thieves.
 And if packages are still disappearing, at least there’s some footage to hand over to the police.

-“We have prosecuted several cases in the past with the Ring doorbell, but if there’s no one who actually sees the theft, it’s virtually impossible,” Police Chief John Norman of the Girard Police Department in Ohio, said.
+“We have prosecuted several cases in the past with the Ring doorbell, but if there’s no one who actually sees the theft, it’s virtually impossible,” said Police Chief John Norman of the Girard Police Department in Ohio, in a statement to WKBN.

 Be a good neighbor